-In Davis v Portage Licensing Trust [AC 26/06; 04/05/2006; Judge Travis] Mr Davis worked as a barman/cook at a tavern owned and operated by the Portage Licensing Trust ("PLT") until his employment was terminated whilst he was absent from work on long term medical leave.
-During his employment, Mr Davis was subjected to three armed robberies which resulted in him suffering post traumatic stress ("PTS").
+Davis v Portage Licensing Trust [AC 26/06; 04/05/2006; Judge Travis]

+While Mr Davis worked the Portage Licensing Trust's tavern ("PLT") he was subject to three armed robberies, causing him post traumatic stress ("PTS").
 Mr Davis took time off work at the direction of his doctor.

-During the long term sick leave PLT paid to Mr Davis all annual leave entitlements and sick leave and when that was exhausted PLT put Mr Davis on unpaid leave.
-Furthermore PLT paid for Mr Davis to attend counseling for the PTS for almost 18 months after Mr Davis went off work on long term sick leave but ceased payment for counselling after Mr Davis was unsuccessful in obtaining cover from ACC.
-After almost 27 months off work PLT declared Mr Davis' employment terminated but did not notify Mr Davis of this fact.
-Mr Davis found out that his employment was terminated almost three months later.
-Mr Davis was not put through any training for dealing with armed robberies during his employment nor did PLT have any security cameras installed until after the second robbery.
-Furthermore PLT had not proactively taken steps towards ensuring adequate time off work for rest and recuperation was taken after the first two robberies.
-The Court found that PLT either knew or ought to have known and foreseen that there was a real and substantial risk of an armed robbery at the tavern, which could endanger the health and safety of their staff.
-The Court also found that PLT had failed to take all reasonably practicable steps to avoid reasonably foreseeable harm immediately after the first robbery which could have either avoided the subsequent robberies or have reduced their effect on Mr Davis.
-The Court emphasised that PLT had failed to provide reasonable safety measures in terms of: adequate lighting, operational cameras, an adequate alarm system, including a panic button or silenced alarm, signage indicating that money was not kept on the premises, adequate training on what to do in the event of an armed robbery and training in the use of security procedures, in particular the use of the duress code procedure, which was then in place with the alarm monitoring service.
-The Court also found that PLT had failed to take reasonably practicable steps to minimise the effects of the three robberies on Mr Davis.
-The Court ordered the payment of wages from December 2005 back dated to June 1999, future economic loss for eighteen months, past medical and counseling expenses in relation to PTSD, \$45,000 for non economic loss and leave to apply for interest on all awards.
+During the long term sick leave, PLT paid to Mr Davis all annual leave entitlements and sick leave, then put him on unpaid leave.
+It also paid for Mr Davis to attend counseling for his PTS for almost 18 months.
+However, it ceased its payments after Mr Davis was unsuccessful in obtaining cover from ACC.

+After almost 27 months off work, PLT declared Mr Davis' employment terminated, but did not notify Mr Davis of this.
+He only found out almost three months later.

+Mr Davis was not put through any training for dealing with armed robberies during his employment.
+PLT only installed security cameras after the second robbery.
+Furthermore, it had not proactively taken steps towards ensuring adequate time off work for rest and recuperation after the first two robberies.

+The Court found PLT either knew, or ought to have known and foreseen, that there was a real and substantial risk of an armed robbery at the tavern, which could endanger the health and safety of their staff.
+It also found PLT failed the following:

+- To take all reasonably practicable steps to avoid reasonably foreseeable harm immediately after the first robbery, which could have either avoided the subsequent robberies or have reduced their effect on Mr Davis. - To provide reasonable safety measures, which were: - · adequate lighting - · operational cameras - · an adequate alarm system, including a panic button or silenced alarm - · signage indicating that money was not kept on the premises - adequate training on what to do in an armed robbery and training in the use of security procedures.
+In particular the use of the duress code procedure it had now put in place with the alarm monitoring service. - To take reasonably practicable steps to minimise the effects of the three robberies on Mr Davis.

-Please note here the Court stated that the employer should have known about the Guidelines for the Safety of Staff from the Threat of Armed Robbery published by OSH and it ought to have followed these in relation to the prevention of, and the follow-up to the armed robbery.
+The Court felt the employer should have known about the Guidelines for the Safety of Staff from the Threat of Armed Robbery published by OSH, and ought to have followed these regarding prevention and follow-up of armed robbery.